Happy Gut = Happy Hormones

 Drink more water.
 We should be drinking half our body weight in water every single day.
 It's not hard!
 Fill up a pitcher.
 Have a goal to finish it by the end of the day.
 Challenge your family and make it a game.
 The more water, the better digestion and elimination!

 There you have it.
-My top eight tips for a healthy gut which can translate to healthier hormones--production, metabolizing, and regulating.
+My top eight tips for a healthy gut which can translate to healthier hormone--production, metabolizing, and regulating.
 Need more guidance on hormone health?
-Check out the Coaching tab to learn more about the Hormone Workshop and Master Class.
+Check out the Hormone Master Class.